MicrosoftDocs/EMDocs/microsoft-365-enterprise/secure-email-recommended-policies.md

 >There are slight differences in the app protection policy options between iOS and Android.
 The below policy is specifically for Android.
 >

-The following tables describe, in details, the appropriate settings necessary to express the policies required for each level of protection.
-|
-The following table describes the recommended Intune app protection policy settings.
+The following tables describe the recommended Intune app protection policy settings:

 |Categories|Type|Properties|Values|Notes|
 |:---------|:---|:---------|:-----|:----|